 SMILE enables people to have a safe and accurate procedure with a quick visual recovery.

-Ophthalmologists have found that SMILE is just as safe and accurate as LASIK.
-Also, SMILE provides faster visual recovery since it only takes around one or two days to deliver optimal results.
+If you’re wondering about SMILE LASIK surgery recovery, ophthalmologists have found that SMILE provides faster visual recovery since it only takes around one or two days to deliver optimal results.
+Plus, it’s just as accurate and safe as traditional LASIK.

 SMILE is quiet, odorless, and blade-free